 - Tune in to nature at a botanical garden.
 30 stunning botanical gardens you can visit in Hawai’i (hawaiionthecheap.com)

-- A trip to the Honolulu zoo is always a great family outing.
-For Groudhog Day, we especially like the idea of a Twilight Tour.
+- A trip to the Honolulu Zoo is always a great family outing.
+For Groundhog Day.
+(We especially like the Twilight Tour.)
 More info: Oʻahu: All about visiting the Honolulu Zoo (hawaiionthecheap.com)

 multiple locations